Launch an EKS cluster and register it to EMR on EKS with CDK to run Spark jobs

-EMR on EKS is a feature to run Spark on EKS.
-While normal EMR also manages Hadoop clusters, EMR on EKS is only responsible for starting containers.
+EMR on EKS is a managed service that provides APIs for running Spark applications on EKS, performance optimized runtime, and History Server etc. While normal EMR also manages Hadoop clusters, EMR on EKS is only responsible for starting containers.

 Launch an EMR cluster with AWS CLI and run Spark applications - sambaiz-net